-Some of you might be too young and weren’t using pre-workouts and fat burners when DMAA (1,3-Dimethylamylamine) was banned in 2012.
+DHMA is a strong stimulant that has many benefits, including increasing energy and reducing appetite.
+For this reason DHMA was a popular ingredient in pre workout and fat burners.
+Some of you might be too young and weren’t using pre-workouts and fat burners when DHMA (1,3-Dimethylamylamine) was banned in 2012.
 All high stim users thought it was the supplement apocalypse.

 In fact, in the days after there were bodybuilders walking around like zombies from the walking dead as there wasn’t a stimulant strong enough to wake them fully (that’s not actually true.
-I just think they were low carb lol).
+I just think they were low carb).

+DMHA was banned in Australia in 2012.
+And so the search was on to find replacement ingredients that would be effective.
 Fast forward to October 2017.
-The replacement stimulants we found between 2012 are now scheduled / banned.
+The replacement stimulants were found between 2012 are now also scheduled / banned.
 Amongst this crop of stimulants were (official wording) 1,3-Dimethylbutylamine (DMBA) and other aliphatic alkylamines including 1,5-dimethylhexylamine (DMHA).

 So, what’s left?
 What will be the next WOW stimulant, or will the industry go in a different direction with mounting pressure and scrutiny from governing bodies?
 Read on to find out…

 Note: Before I go further, I think it’s important to point out that these ingredients are not being scheduled because they have caused harm or irreversible effects.
 They are being scheduled due to their similarity to other compounds that are used recreationally for energy and not in a gym or training setting.

 DMHA is a stimulant and nootropic.
 Stimulant is such an interesting word.
 When most of us here this term we immediately think of caffeine, energy or something a little stronger that might increase our heart rate and performance.
 However, to stimulate something just means to activate or set in motion some sort of process.